fmstacco/healthylife-organicshop/README.md

 [Stackoverflow](https://stackoverflow.com/) - helped me along the way with some bugs.

 ### Content
-[Green Earth Organics](https://www.greenearthorganics.ie/) - the description of the products was taken from this ecommerce Green Earth Organics, which was also an inpiration for this project..
+[Green Earth Organics](https://www.greenearthorganics.ie/) - the description of the products was taken from this ecommerce Green Earth Organics, which was also an inpiration for this project.
+[Evergreen](https://evergreen.ie/blogs) - I got the content for the blog posts.

 ### Media
 * [Canva](https://canva.com/) - I got the image for hero home page under the Pro subscription.